Alexander Blackman was released from HMP Erlstoke in the early hours of Friday, 28th April, 2017.

 QC Jonathan Goldberg, who had been told the case was hopeless, has described winning it as "the crown of my career."

 After five judges overturned the court martial's murder verdict on March 14, they sentenced Alexander Blackman to seven years' imprisonment for manslaughter by reason of diminished responsibility on March 28.
 The sentencing was delayed because the judges wished to consider new material, including a plea from Jonathan Goldberg QC, that the former Royal Marine should no longer be dismissed in disgrace.

-The new sentence means that Sergeant Blackman will shortly be released from prison as he has served almost three and a half years in jail.
-The judges also agreed with Blackman's QC, 'that there should be no question of dismissal with disgrace.'
+The new sentence meant that Sergeant Blackman was released from prison as he had served almost three and a half years in jail.
+The judges also agreed with Mr Goldman, 'that there should be no question of dismissal with disgrace.'